Walking School Bus Walking School Bus

 A Walking School Bus is similar to a normal school bus except children walk to and/or from school along a designated route, under the supervision of adult volunteers (often parents), who act as the Walking School Bus driver.

-Walking School Buses reduce the number of cars on the road, making our environment safer and cleaner, and they provide exercise for children in a fun and social way.
+Walking School Buses reduce the number of cars on the road, making our environment safer and cleaner.
+Children also learn about road safety as they walk and get some exercise in a fun and social way.

 How a Walking School Bus works